 Always, always check the instructions on the back of the pack.
 If it says you should apply the mask for 20 minutes, don’t assume that leaving it on for longer will increase the benefits.
 On the contrary, once the mask starts to dry, it will start sucking out moisture from your skin.
 And it will also increase skin temperature, which can increase the bacteria count, leading to acne and other skin issues.
 So, make sure you watch the clock!

 If one sheet mask is good, are two better?
 When paired prudently, most definitely.
 Experts advocate starting with a purifying clay or mud mask to open up the pores and cleanse them of debris; then rinse it off and follow with a sheet mask to flood the skin with beneficial ingredients.
-This will super-charge the efficacy of the sheet mask, while also purifying the skin, the latter being something that sheet masks rarely achieve (more on this in a bit).
+This will super-charge the efficacy of the facial sheet mask, while also deep cleansing the skin, the latter being something that sheet masks rarely achieve (more on this in a bit).

-Pair sheet masks with an eye mask
+Pair a sheet face mask with an eye mask

 In a similar vein of multitasking, pop on an eye mask under your sheet mask.
 Not only will it cut your masking time by half, it will also super-charge your eye mask with some hefty hydration.